 How will gamifying the curriculum affect student attitudes toward learning and completing assignments?

-Definitions
+Definitions/Key Words

 Gamification/gamifying: the use of game design and elements in the classroom (e.g. levels that gain complexity, extrinsic rewards and player choice) on non-game curriculum